ishsharm0/chess/README.md

 # Chess
-A python chess game where you can play against a bot.
+A Python chess game where you can play against a bot.

+Game, bot, and website all developed by [starryxvii](https://github.com/starryxvii/) and [rosharma719](https://github.com/rosharma719/).
-## Setup + Running Locally (windows)
+## Setup + Running Locally (Windows)

 Prerequisites:
 - [Python 3.8+](https://www.python.org/downloads/)